CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/autodiscover-ec2-instances.md

 2. **EC2 CloudFormation instances**: instances deployed as part of a CloudFormation template.
 Only the EC2 instance will be imported, and when deleted only the instance would be affected, no other resources that might have been deployed by the same Cloud Formation template would be deleted along with the instance.
 3. **EC2 instances from an Auto-scaling group or template**: the instances belonging to an Auto Scaling Group or Template will be shown grouped under the Register Instances page and they will be imported as a whole into a single instance that will contain all the related machines.
 Once properly registered (either providing the certificate for Cloud Application Manager to access the machines and install the agent or when the agent is installed manually), all the machines would be shown in Cloud Application Manager into the instance details page, and all auto-scaling events would be detected and the instance details updated to show the current machines available into the group.
 If you terminate the instance in Cloud Application Manager, all the machines of the group would be terminated.

-### Auto-discover and register AWS EC2 instances in Cloud Application Manager
+### Register AWS EC2 instances in Cloud Application Manager

 You can register your instances either from the Unregistered Instances tab of your provider details page, where you can import a single instance or select many of them and execute a bulk register, or from the Instances page where you can register one instance at a time.